aireilly/adoc-to-gdoc-review/README.md

 * Removed dependency on the `gdrive` tool which cannot be used without setting up GCP IAM access to your GDrive account 😧

+* Configure commonly used Asciidoctor attributes in a simple `~/.gdoc-review` .ini file.

 ## Prerequisites

 * **Delete the previous version of the script.**